 Never use waste oil!
-Using waste oil can be dangerous to you and damage the machine and environment.
+This is dangerous for yourself, the machine and the environment.

 IMPORTANT!
 When using vegetable based saw chain oil, dismantle and clean the groove in the bar and saw chain before long-term storage.
 Otherwise there is a risk of the saw chain oil oxidizing, which will result in the saw chain becoming stiff and the bar tip sprocket jamming.